rjdirisio/pyvibdmc/docs/imp_samp.rst

     water_imp = pv.ImpSampManager(trial_function,
                          trial_directory, #same as potential_directory
                          python_file,
-                         pot_manager,
+                         pot_manager=water_pot,
                          deriv_function=..., #optional string like trial_function
                          s_deriv_function=..., #optional string like trial_function
-                         trial_kwargs=..., #May pass a dict with important things to trial function call deriv_kwargs=..., #May pass a dict with important things to trial function call - only use if deriv_function is set to something s_deriv_kwargs=...) # see deriv_kwargs
+                         trial_kwargs=..., #May pass a dict with important things to trial function call deriv_kwargs=..., #May pass a dict with important things to deriv function call - only use if deriv_function is set to something s_deriv_kwargs=...) # see deriv_kwargs

     # pass to DMC_Sim